In this chapter, we will take a look at some common errors that occur during

 check which versions are installed using the following command:

-To install another Ruby version, you should first update the ruby-build
+To install another Ruby version, you should first update the ruby-build to get

 an updated list of all the available versions.
 Run the following command to do